 Libraries are no longer a warehouse for books.
 Libraries provide space and opportunities for hands on learning and engagement beyond education or entertainment.
 In recognition of this shift in a library’s role and value, programming and creation spaces have grown exponentially.
 Just as with books, the content of programs can draw criticism.
 Article II of the Library Bill of Rights states, “Materials should not be proscribed or removed because of partisan or doctrinal disapproval.”
 Likewise, programs should not be canceled because of the ideas or topics of the program or the views expressed by the participants or speakers.
 Libraries should vigorously defend the First Amendment right of speakers and participants to express themselves.

 ALA Statements and Policies on Programming

-Library-Initiated Programs as a Resource: An Interpretation of the Library Bill of Rights (2018)
+Library-Initiated Programs and Displays as a Resource: An Interpretation of the Library Bill of Rights (2019)

 Publications, Articles and Webinars about Programming

 3-D Printing in Libraries: Policies & Best Practices (2018)

 This updated resource provides guidelines and resources for developing library policies for 3-D printer resources with a large selection of policy examples.